 There's no specific test to definitively diagnose polycystic ovary syndrome.
 The diagnosis is one of exclusion, which means your doctor considers all of your signs and symptoms and then rules out other possible disorders.

-- Physical examination.
+- Physical exam.
 During your physical exam, your doctor will note several key pieces of information, including your height, weight and blood pressure.

-- Pelvic examination.
+- Pelvic exam.
 During a pelvic exam, your doctor visually and manually inspects your reproductive organs for signs of masses, growths or other abnormalities.

 - Blood tests.
 Your blood may be drawn to measure the levels of several hormones to exclude possible causes of menstrual abnormalities or androgen excess that mimic PCOS.
 Additional blood testing may include fasting cholesterol and triglyceride levels and a glucose tolerance test, in which glucose levels are measured while fasting and after drinking a glucose-containing beverage.

-- Pelvic ultrasound.
-A pelvic ultrasound can show the appearance of your ovaries and the thickness of the lining of your uterus.
+- Ultrasound.
+An ultrasound exam can show the appearance of your ovaries and the thickness of the lining of your uterus.
 During the test, you lie on a bed or examining table while a wand-like device (transducer) is placed in your vagina (transvaginal ultrasound).
 The transducer emits inaudible sound waves that are translated into images on a computer screen.

 Polycystic ovary syndrome treatment generally focuses on management of your individual main concerns, such as infertility, hirsutism, acne or obesity.